 Treatment: Trigger finger release

-If the injections have not worked then surgery is considered, this is carried out as a day case procedure with local anaesthetic.
+If the injections have not worked then surgery is considered, this is carried out as a day case procedure with a local anaesthetic.
 A small incision is made in the palm and the tendon pulley is released so that the tendon can run freely.
 The hand is bandaged with the fingers freely moving.
 The bandage can be removed at 5 days.